NANCY & DON CARTER CAMPUS

 Rabbi Salkin believes that synagogues should be responsive, responsible and resilient.
 During the COVID-19 crisis, he helped transform his synagogue into a virtual congregation.
 He created Facebook services (with hundreds of virtual worshipers) and Torah classes on Zoom.
 He created “Zooming Out Of Egypt,” a virtual seder to bring congregants’ families together.

 Rabbi Salkin is an intrepid Zionist and lover of Israel.
-He has served on the boards of Zionist organizations, has led congregational missions to Israel, interprets Israel from the pulpit and in print, and studies every summer at the Shalom Hartman Institute in Jerusalem, a leading center for of Jewish thought and education.
+He has served on the boards of Zionist organizations, has led congregational missions to Israel, interprets Israel from the pulpit and in print, and studies every summer at the Shalom Hartman Institute in Jerusalem, a leading center of Jewish thought and education.

 Rabbi Salkin grew up in Old Bethpage, NY.
 He is the father of Samuel (Kyle) and Gabriel and the grandfather of Noah.
 His hobbies include playing guitar, movies, reading, travel and learning about coffee.